Kunniii/yaml-converter-api/README.md

 # YAML Converter API

 This project is to have a API to convert `drone.ci` yaml workflow format in to `woodpecker-ci` one.

 ## How this work?

 Run this project.

-Make a `post` request to `0.0.0.0/convert`.
-Data format should look like this
+Make a `post` request to `localhost:port/convert`.

+The `port` is your mapped port in `docker-conpose.yaml`.
+Default port is 80.

+Post data should look like this

 ```json
 {
     "config": [